Esri/data-collection-ios/README.md

   > Replace 'your-license-key' with your **License Key**.

-A Lite license is free and provides developers a good starting point.
-Visit the developers website to learn more about [licensing your ArcGIS Runtime app](https://developers.arcgis.com/pricing/licensing/).
+A Lite license is free and enables all of the capabilities required by this app.
+Visit the developer's website to learn more about [licensing your ArcGIS Runtime app](https://developers.arcgis.com/pricing/licensing/).

 To learn more about `masquerade`, consult the app's [documentation]](./docs#app-configuration).